-As the independent CFO, Mr. DeWitt manages the District’s financial operations, which include more than 1,000 staff members in tax and revenue administration; the treasury, comptroller and budget offices; economic/fiscal analysis and revenue estimation functions; all District agency financial operations; and the DC Lottery.
-He is also responsible for coordinating with congressional committees and the US Office of Management and Budget staff that oversee District affairs.
-He regularly interacts with the financial community, including rating agencies, regarding the District’s financial matters.
+As the independent CFO, Lee manages the District’s financial operations, which include more than 1,700 staff members in the tax and revenue administration; the treasury; comptroller; and budget offices; the DC Office of Gaming; economic/fiscal analysis and revenue estimation functions; and all District agencies.
+This includes management of the financial operations of United Medical Center, the University of the District of Columbia, and the Washington Convention and Sports Authority (Events DC).
+He also coordinates with congressional committees and the U.S. Office of Management and Budget staff that oversee District affairs.
+He regularly interacts with the financial community, including bond-rating agencies, regarding the District’s financial matters.

 He began his career with the Office of the Chief Financial Officer in 2001, as the director of revenue estimation.
 In October 2009, he was appointed deputy chief financial officer and chief economist.